AndyShiue/Ende-readme/README.md

 auto impl strLike(self : String) -> StrLike = ...
 ```

-`auto impl`s could be inserted at any node in the term AST if the expected type doesn't match the actual type, so if a term `str` occurs in the source code, it could possibly be transformed to `str.strLike()` everywhere.
+`auto impl`s could be inserted at any node in the term AST if the expected type doesn't match the actual type, so if a term `str` occurs in the source code, it could possibly be transformed to `str.strLike()` anywhere.
 `auto impl`s wouldn't be inserted more than once at a particular node, however, which means the following code doesn't type check.

 ```rust